 A round trip ticket for an adult costs $48.
 They do not have space for vehicles, so if you intend to take your car, The Steamship Authority is your only option.

 Freedom Cruise Line provides seasonal service from late May to late September from Harwich to Nantucket.

 A round trip ticket is $85 for an adult, with an extra charge for bikes.
 The ride takes less than 80 minutes one-way.

 Martha’s Vineyard and Nantucket Inter-island Ferry

 From late May to early October, Hy-Line Cruises runs ferry service between Oaks Bluff in Martha’s Vineyard and downtown Nantucket.

-In 2018, a round trip ticket is $65 for adults.
+A round trip ticket is $74 for adults.
 There are several departures per day and the trip takes about 1 hour.

 Flying is a super convenient time-saving option for getting from Boston to Cape Cod.
 It’s certainly not the cheapest option, but a short flight certainly beats sitting in a traffic jam.